Can trauma be stored in the body?

 How long should I wait after a difficult event to get help?

 I recommend the sooner the better to reach out for help.
 Sometimes you may be in a state of shock so it’s not the highest priority to rush to a therapist; however, some feel that the longer you hold onto trauma or PTSD it’s been neatly tucked away so it’s harder to release.
-Many times, the body will start giving you signals such as bad dreams, physical symptoms, low self-esteem or anxiety that something is trying to emerge.
-Don’t discount those symptoms away, telling yourself they are just physical because the doctor gave you some diagnosis.
+Fortunately, with Clinical trials of EFT, even people who have suffered for 38 years can have a release in just a few treatments.
+Many times, the body reveals to us the stored trauma by signaling symptoms such as bad dreams, physical symptoms, marital discord, low self-esteem, or anxiety that something is trying to emerge.
+Don’t discount those symptoms away, telling yourself they are just some diagnosis the doctor gave you.

 How do I know if I am a good candidate for therapy?